marqo-ai/marqo/examples/MultiModalSearch/article.md

 query = {image_url:1.0}
 ```

-It can also be easily extended in the same way as with text to include multiple multi-modal terms.
+It can also be easily extended in the same way as with text to include multiple multimodal terms.

 ```python
 query = {image_url:1.0, "RED":1.0}